ishan-aggarwal/low_level_design_by_ishan/design_patterns/structural/src/main/java/adapter/notes/README.md

    However, you’ll need to duplicate the code across all of these new classes, which smells really bad.)

 # Problem1.
 Fitting square pegs into round holes

+# Problem2.
+Stock market monitoring app.
+App gets stock data in XML format from various sources and displays charts.
+You decide to integrate the app with Analytics lib, but needs input in JSON format.